 In September 2016 the Wilson Sons commenced operating the Santa Clara Container Terminal, an inland navigation terminal located at the Triunfo Petrochemical Complex.
 Currently with two river barges, the terminal has four weekly calls connecting the Northern Region of the state directly to the Port of Rio Grande.

 For more information on Rio Grande Container Terminal, click here.

 Salvador Container Terminal

-Wilson Sons offers integrated door-to-door solutions to support domestic and international trade activities, operating with general and bonded warehousing, inventory management, distribution, transportation management and solutions for the foreign trade sector.
+Wilson Sons offers integrated door-to-door solutions to support domestic and international trade, operating with general and bonded warehousing, inventory management, distribution, transportation management and solutions for the foreign trade sector.

 The Company has a logistics centre in Santo André, near Brazil’s largest metropolitan area of São Paulo, and another one located within the Suape Industrial Port Complex (Pernambuco), offering tailor-made solutions and operational excellence.

-In addition to harbour support, Wilson Sons also offers special services such as salvage assistance, firefighting, ocean towage, as well as support for the construction of oil platforms and offshore drilling rigs.
+Wilson Sons also offers special services such as salvage assistance, firefighting, ocean towage, as well as support for the construction of oil platforms and offshore drilling rigs.